open-telemetry/opentelemetry-dotnet-instrumentation/docs/developing.md

 ### Documentation lint

-If you made changes to the Markdown documents (`*.md` files), ensure that lint tool passed withouth any issues.
-Execute
+If you made changes to the Markdown documents (`*.md` files), ensure that lint tool passed without any issues by executing:

 ```cmd
 nuke InstallMarkdownLint MarkdownLint
 ```

-Part of the issues can be automatiacaly fixed by
+Some issues can be automatically fixed by:

 ```cmd
 nuke MarkdownLintFix
 ```

-All MarkdownLint tasks requier NPM/NodeJS installed locally.
+All MarkdownLint tasks require [Node.js](https://nodejs.org/) installed locally.

 ## Manual testing